 The mildly daring facade is from 1780 and is the work of Francisco Sabatini, an Italian in the service of Charles III, who made him his Great Master of Royal Works.

-Stepping aside for a moment, here is the church of St. Justo y Pastor, built with the same convex facade but 40 years earlier.
-Completed 1743.
+Here is the church of St. Justo y Pastor, completed in 1743 and built with the same convex facade but 40 years earlier.

 The interior of San Francisco dwarfs Rome's Pantheon.

 The main chapel, with an altarpiece painted by Goya, is here brightly but briefly lit for a tour group.